robertrumney/anti-matter/Code/Inventory/README.md

 # FlashLightPickup

-This repository contains the source code for a flashlight pickup feature implemented in Unreal Engine using C++.
+This folder contains the source code for a flashlight pickup feature implemented in Unreal Engine using C++.
 The flashlight pickup allows players to collect flashlights in the game, triggering specific actions and effects.

 ## Overview